 - What can I do if my fan is making a noise?

-- Can I purchase electrical components like capacitors, wattage limiters, or pull-chain switches?
+- Can I purchase electrical components for my fan?

 - My fan stopped working.
 What do I do?

 - Where can I find the date code of my ceiling fan?

 - Why do I hear a “hum” sound after I installed a variable speed (solid state) control?

 - My LED light is buzzing.
 What can I do?

 - I have an older Casablanca fan and my control system stopped working.